Our vision is to ensure that having a disability or long-term health condition doesn't prevent anyone from having the career that they want to have.

 Joining us at our Recruiters’ Club events provides another opportunity to build your knowledge regards disability and employment as well as the opportunity to meet with disability confident employers.

 Universities’ Club members benefit from 4 x 45-minute telephone coaching sessions with the Universities Partnership Manager at MyPlus.
-The coaching is designed to ensure that members get the most from the UC membership, are confident to use the MyPlus Students’ Club resources with their students and are knowledgeable to embed a disability confident careers culture at their institution.
+The benefits of the coaching sessions are to ensure that members have an opportunity to consider membership goals, and plan accordingly to achieve them.

 We have developed 4 training packs designed for use by staff.
-Each interactive training package will equip you with up to date information and the resources to build the confidence and skills of disabled students to address the unique challenges they face as they successfully transition from education into employment.
+Each interactive training package provides you with up-to-date information and the resources to build the confidence and skills of disabled students to address the unique challenges they face as they successfully transition from education into employment.
+Once purchased these are yours to keep and incorporate into your Disability Confident careers programme.

 - Disclosure: How to disclose a disability and benefits of doing so